 Contested Languages in the Old World (CLOW) - 5-6th May 2016

-After the success of CLOW 2013, we are happy to announce CLOW 2016, to be held in Turin on 5th-6th of May 2016.
-The conference is jointly organised by Mauro Tosco (University of Turin) and Marco Tamburelli (Bangor University) and aims to bring together linguists, political scientists, legal experts, writers, activists and other scholars working on the current status and future prospects of contested languages.
+CLOW 2016 was held in Turin on 5th-6th of May 2016.
+The conference was jointly organised by Mauro Tosco (University of Turin) and Marco Tamburelli (Bangor University) and brought together linguists, political scientists, legal experts, writers, activists and other scholars working on the current status and future prospects of contested languages.